The 10 Best Diaper Pails

 video play icon

-This wiki has been updated 37 times since it was first published in April of 2015.
+This wiki has been updated 38 times since it was first published in April of 2015.
 When you pictured becoming a parent, did you ever imagine that such an unholy smell could emanate from such a cherubic-looking baby?
 Probably not.
 Babies don't always leave us with plenty of time to take out the trash, so keep those odors safely locked away in a diaper pail.
 We've included options for parents who use cloth or disposable diapers, and some even come in a variety of colors.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Munchkin Step